lsst/rtn-103/index.rst

 For the ComCam multisite butler repository we use the 16000 exposures raw images produced during the LSSTComCam campaign (about 16000 exposures).
 Raw exposures are registered in Rucio in the `raw` scope, in a dataset named `Dataset/LSSTComCam/raw/<date>`, where `<date>` is the date where the exposure has been acquired.
-They are replicated at FrDF and are located in `davs://ccdavrubinint.in2p3.fr:2880/pnfs/in2p3.fr/lsst/instrument/raw/LSSTComCam/`.
+They are automatically replicated at FrDF and are located in `davs://ccdavrubinint.in2p3.fr:2880/pnfs/in2p3.fr/lsst/instrument/raw/LSSTComCam/`.
 To facilitate ingestion, a metadata file `_index.json` has been generated for each exposure using the `astrometadata` package, and uploaded in the same directory as the exposure files.

 .. _import-calibration-data: